• Skip to primary navigation

 • Relatively low battery life

-And sure, the 10 may come with a high-quality display and more health trackers, but the SE Gen 2 offers a lot for its price.
+And while you make your purchase remember that the 10 may come with a high-quality display and more health trackers, but the SE Gen 2 offers a lot more features for its price.
 You still get a good heart monitor, which lets you know if your heartbeat is irregular, low, or high.
 There’s also crash detection (perfect for seniors).

 Garmin Forerunner 55